 Periodic assessment and continued authorization may be required to extend therapy beyond the time specified by the initial authorization.
-Additional visits for medical necessity may be authorized by DHMP.

-Generally, home physical therapy, occupational therapy and speech therapy and audiology services will be authorized only until maximum medical improvement is reached or the patient is able to participate in outpatient rehabilitation.
+Generally, home physical therapy, occupational therapy and speech therapy and audiology services will be authorized only until maximum medical improvement is reached, or the patient is able to participate in outpatient rehabilitation.

-However, early intervention services for children up to age three are covered, even if the purpose of the therapy is to maintain functional capacity.
-See Early Intervention Services section for more detail about the therapies authorized.
+However, early intervention services for eligible dependent from birth up until the third birthday are covered, even if the purpose of the therapy is to maintain functional capacity.
+See "Early Intervention Services" section for more detail about the therapies authorized.